The Mythical Man-Month

 Amplify Technical Capabilities with Quality Documentation

-"Trunk-based development, for example, is estimated to have 12.8x more impact on organizational performance when high-quality documentation is in place relative to low-quality documentation. "
+“Trunk-based development, for example, is estimated to have 12.8x more impact on organizational performance when high-quality documentation is in place relative to low-quality documentation.”

-The point of these docs is to communicate the larger architectural decisions about parts of the codebase.
-This is usually not what is done or well-maintained which leads to a common perception that docs are meaningless and provide no value in the development lifecycle.
-Problem is, docs take manual effort and are hard to write, but… there have been solutions in cases where they have specifications like OAS 2.0 docs with Swagger.
-It is hard to see the light at the end of the tunnel for these artifacts, but they really do work in keeping people in the context of what they are working on.
+The problem is—docs take manual effort and are hard to write—but… there have been solutions in some cases OAS 2.0 docs with Swagger.
+It is hard to see the light at the end of the tunnel for these artifacts, but they really do help keep people in the context of what they are working on.

-Takeaway: If a person has to read all the methods of a repo in depth to understand what’s going on, uh oh…
+Takeaway: “If a person has to read all the methods of a repo in depth to understand what’s going on, uh oh…”

 - CH 7: Why Did the Tower of Babel Fail?